nrsalinas/ackbar/protodocumentation.md

 # Files and directories required

+## Taxonomic groups file

+Application of criterion B2 requires the selection of a taxonomic rank above species, and the specification of range sizes for each especies (the latter can be relaxed though, see below).
+Choosing a taxonomic rank also implies selecting a taxonomic classification scheme.
+Depending on the group of study, the latter can be an ambiguous choice because there may be several competing classification systems supported by the taxonomic community.
+To avoid any assumption that could mislead the analysis, the user has to assign each taxon to a taxonomic group above species, and provide the estimated global diversity of each group (number of species).
+This information can be provided through two csv files, one listing the species and their corresponding taxonomic group, and another with the group diversity estimates.

+The species-to-group file should contain three columns:

+- **Group**: Name of the taxonomic group (genus, family, class, etc.) under which the species is classified.

+- **Taxon**: Name of the species.

+- **Range_size**: Size of the distribution range of the secies, in square kilometers.
+This field is optional.
+If missing, the range will be estimated from the Extent of Occurrence.

+The file with group diversity estimates should have only tow columns:

+- **Group**: Name of the taxonomic group.

+- **Global_species**: Diversity in number of accepted species.

 ## Categories file

 A .csv file that contains the IUCN evaluation information required of the species to be analyzed.